 It’s not easy telling crows and ravens apart just by looking at them.
 If you want to know, ravens have grey bases to their feathers, while crows have white bases.
-Which is really helpful if that big black bird is standing on your shoulder holding its feathers open, but not so good if it’s up a tree or across the road or something.
-Ravens also distinguish themselves by having longer feathers around their throat, which at least can be noticed from a bit of a distance.
+Which is really helpful if that big black bird is standing on your nose holding its feathers open, but not so good if it’s up a tree or across the road or something.
+Thankfully, Ravens also distinguish themselves by having longer feathers around their throat, which at least can be noticed from a bit of a distance.
 Perhaps the best way to tell them apart seems to be from the call they make.
 The Australian Raven makes a long almost-human-sounding ‘aarrr, aarr, arrrrrrrrrrrrrr’ (that last ‘arrr’ is noticeably drawn out) whereas the Australian crows make a call more like an ‘uk uk uk’ or a ‘nark nark nark’.
 (I’m thinking, if you don’t know if they’re saying ‘aarrr’ or ‘nark’ then you should ask them to spell it.)

 I once asked an ornithologist if we had crows or ravens in Sydney and it took him a while before he could come up with an answer.
 So don’t feel bad if you find this stuff confusing.
 But now you know all this stuff, I really don’t think people will get too upset if you call a raven a crow.

 Ravens are intelligent and curious birds.
 They’re opportunistic feeders, helping themselves to everything from road kill to insects, fruit, grain and small animals.
-Farmers aren’t fond of them because they can ruin crops and eat seed, and being such smart birds they tend to figure out ways to frustrate all the methods farmers try to use to control them.
+Farmers aren’t exactly fond of them because they can ruin crops and eat seed, and being such smart birds they tend to figure out ways to frustrate all the methods people try to use to control them.